lmc297/BMiner/README.md

 * Produce publication-quality PDFs that incorporate categorical metadata from *B. cereus* group isolates

 BMiner CANNOT:

+* Use files produced by <a href="https://github.com/lmc297/BTyper3">BTyper3</a> as input (only files produced by the original <a href="https://github.com/lmc297/BTyper">BTyper (version 2.X.X and earlier)</a> can be used with BMiner, as the two tools are distinct and produce output files in different formats)

 * Determine if a particular statistical analysis is appropriate for a particular data set; it merely provides you (the user) with options.
 If you're unsure of whether an analysis (or your interpretation of it) is appropriate or not, consult a statistician.